raydipanwita/Database/resources/two_table_design_recipe_template.md

   name text,
 );

--- Then the table with the foreign key first.
+-- Then the table with the foreign key second.
 CREATE TABLE albums (
   id SERIAL PRIMARY KEY,
   title text,